 About 75 complaints against notaries submitted to Russian ombudsman in 3 years

-MOSCOW, October 14 (RAPSI) – Russia’s Commissioner for Human Rights Tatyana Moskalkova received about 75 complaints against actions of notaries in the last 3 years, she said in the Federation Council on Monday.
+MOSCOW, October 14 (RAPSI) – Russia’s Commissioner for Human Rights Tatiana Moskalkova received about 75 complaints against actions of notaries in the last 3 years, she said in the Federation Council on Monday.

 The ombudsman has forwarded the complaints to the Prosecutor General’s Office as it is not her field.
 They concerned notary organization system, notary service costs and notary activity financial management and responsibility of notaries.
 Most of applications have not turned up evidence, according to Moskalkova.